 Frankton Track is an easy flat bike trail that starts next to the Queenstown Gardens and continues all the way out to Frankton Beach.
 It’s a lengthy 16 kilometers (10 miles) return and takes most cyclists approximately 3 hours.
 It’s a very busy track with walkers and other cyclists, but it’s wide all the way so no need to worry about pulling in to let people pass.

 There are quite a few little beaches and jetties along the way for you to pull off and take a few photos across to Kelvin Heights.
 You can even stop off for a coffee along the way at The Rees Hotel, or my personal favorite, The Boatshed at Frankton Marina (towards the end of the track).
-Altitude Brewing is also located here and it’s one of the best craft breweries in Queenstown.
+Altitude Brewing is also located here, and it’s one of the best craft breweries in Queenstown.

 This track is perfect for less confident cyclists or families as it’s easy to ride together considering the wide and flat nature of the track.
-Riding the Frankton Track is one of the best activities in Queenstown for kids.
+Riding the Frankton Track is also one of the best activities in Queenstown for kids.

 11. Fernhill Loop